Alexander Mattison Player Prop Bets for NFL Week 17 | Minnesota vs. Green Bay 1/2/2022

 - He added three receptions for 29 yards in the passing game.

-- Over his last three outings, Mattison has rushed for 68 yards on 19 carries (22.7 ypg), with one touchdown.
+- Over his last three games, Mattison has racked up 19 carries for 68 yards (22.7 per game) and one touchdown.

 Mattison's Minnesota Teammates